Imprint and Data Privacy

 Privacy Policy of Leu Numismatik AG

-Protecting and guaranteeing the security and confidentiality of the data that Leu Numismatik AG receives in the course of its business activities is extremely important to Leu Numismatik AG (hereinafter also we”, “us”).
-In the course of our business activities, we obtain and process data concerning you or other persons (so-called “third parties”).
-The data we process relates to information about you and/or facts and things concerning you (“Data”).
+Protecting and guaranteeing the security and confidentiality of the data that Leu Numismatik AG receives in the course of its business activities is extremely important to Leu Numismatik AG (hereinafter also "we""us").
+In the course of our business activities, we obtain and process data relating to you or also other persons (so-called "third parties").
+The data we process relates to information about yourself and/or facts and things relating to you ("Data").

-The following privacy policy applies to all services, products, websites operated directly and/or indirectly by us (our website”), apps and other services provided by us, our affiliates and our brands.
-For our services and our business activities, it is necessary to collect, record, organise, arrange, store, adapt, modify, read out, query, use, transmit, analyse, disseminate, delete and/or destroy data, in each case with or without the aid of automated processes (processing” or process”).
+The following privacy policy applies to all services, products, websites operated directly and/or indirectly by us ("our website"), apps and other services provided by us, our affiliates and our brands.
+For our services and our business activities, it is necessary to collect, record, organise, arrange, store, adapt, modify, read out, query, use, transmit, analyse, disseminate, delete and/or destroy data, in each case with or without the aid of automated processes ("processing" or "processing").

 We strive to protect the security and confidentiality of data that we receive, obtain from publicly available sources and/or otherwise process in the course of our business.

-We process data in accordance with Swiss law.
-Under certain circumstances foreign law may apply, in particular the General Data Protection Regulation of the European Union (hereinafter “GDPR”).
+The processing of data is subject to Swiss law.
+Foreign law may apply under certain circumstances, in particular the General Data Protection Regulation of the European Union (hereinafter "GDPR").

-We undertake to comply with all relevant legal requirements and, as far as legally possible, also oblige our employees and third parties who process data on our behalf to do so, but without accepting any liability for this, as far as legally possible.
+We undertake, as far as legally possible, to comply with all relevant legal requirements and also oblige our employees and third parties who process data on our behalf (hereinafter "order processors")to do so, without, however, assuming any liability for this.

 1. Who is responsible for processing your data?